You’ve noticed that your vehicle has been getting worse gas mileage than it usually does. What happened? Why has you fuel economy suddenly dropped?

 Your vehicle’s engine relies on many sensors that send information to the drivetrain computer to monitor fuel delivery, transmission shift points, ignition timing, emission controls and other functions.
 If a sensor is sending readings to the drivetrain computer that are less than ideal, a trouble code will be registered in the computer and your Check Engine light on the dashboard will light up.
 If your check engine light is on, have a technician use a code reader or scanner device to read the codes and determine what exactly the problem is.

 Your engine uses an O2 sensor in the exhaust stream to monitor the content of the exhaust gases.
 Your O2 sensor(s) will usually last the life of your vehicle, but it is possible for them to fail.
 If an O2 sensor fails it can lead to a rich-running condition and cause your engine to put excessive amounts of fuel into the system.

 The first two problems can usually be fixed at home.
-If your check engine light is on or you just don’t have the time to fix it yourself, give our trusted technicians a call at 360-425-3933, or stop by our shop at the corner of Commerce Ave and Tennant Way in Longview, Washington.
+If your check engine light is on or you just don’t have the time to fix it yourself, give our trusted technicians a call, or stop by our shop.
 We’ll have your car back in shape and running like a dream in no time at all!